Olmo (film)

 Olmo is a 2025 drama film written and directed by Fernando Eimbcke.
-The film, set in 1970s New Jersey, stars Aivan Uttapa in the titular role of a 14-year-old boy named Olmo, who is stuck at home caring for his bedridden father.
-A co-production between the United States and Mexico, the film was selected in Panorama 2025 and premiered at the 75th Berlin International Film Festival on 16 February 2025.
+The film, set in 1970s New Mexico, stars Aivan Uttapa in the titular role of a 14-year-old boy named Olmo, who is stuck at home caring for his bedridden father.
+A co-production between the United States and Mexico, the film was selected in Panorama 2025 and premiered at the 75th Berlin International Film Festival on February 16, 2025.
+It was released in the United States on August 7, 2026, by Greenwich Entertainment.

 Synopsis

 Olmo centers on 14-year-old Olmo, who is tasked with caring for his bedridden father afflicted with Multiple sclerosis.
 However, his life takes an unexpected turn when his enchanting neighbor, Nina Sandoval, invites him to a party.